 3. Muscle breakdown and skeletal effects

-Muscle breakdown is a very rare effect found on athletes, especially those not used to the intake of caffeine.
+Muscle breakdown is a sporadic effect found on athletes, especially those not used to caffeine intake.

 Massive consumption in a short period could lead to a rare case of rhabdomyolysis in which damaged muscle fibers enter the bloodstream.
 This can cause kidney failure and a few other problems.

 According to medical research and reports, the ingestion of an enormous amount may interfere with calcium absorption and metabolism, which can contribute to bone thinning.

 As an athlete, keeping the body healthy and in great shape is key to a successful career.
 If that’s the case, then the intake of caffeine is to be kept in check.
 Because research shows, it could lead to several unforeseen body discomforts.

 The consumption of caffeine for the above body ranges could lead to body discomforts like: